A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 The ancestral Valerian estate had once housed a luxurious, rambling villa fit for a long line of senators, consuls, and emperors, but its original complex had crumbled from neglect centuries ago.
 The land itself was divided by so many generations that the plot Avia tended barely accommodated her humble cottage.
 The matriarch of obduracy, however, she coaxed life out of every inch.

 Avia knew the secret to growing carrots, leeks, beets, and fava beans in harmonious bunches, one practically on top of the other.
-Fig trees hung heavily over the gate with fruit for passersby, and grape vines climbed trellises all over the casula.
+Fig trees hung heavily over the gate, and grape vines climbed trellises all over the casula.
 Basil, lovage, rosemary, and dill poured out of every glassless window.
-Even so, medicinal flora outnumbered the rest by spades in this healer’s haven: yarrow to staunch bleeding and reduce fever, poppies for alleviating pain and anxiety, elecampane for the stomach and lungs, fenugreek for pneumonia, mandrake for insomnia, fennel for lactation, cabbage (along with crushed snails, of which there were also plenty) for sprains and headaches, and garlic for the rest.
+Even so, medicinal flora outnumbered the rest by spades in this healer’s haven: yarrow to staunch bleeding and reduce fever, poppies for alleviating pain and anxiety, elecampane for the stomach and lungs, fenugreek for pneumonia, mandrake for insomnia, fennel for lactation, cabbage for sprains and headaches, and garlic for the rest.
 That and honey.
 Bees buzzed everywhere.

 Her prize possession had been a rare cinnamon tree from the distant tear-drop island of Taprobana, propagated from the original plant her own great-grandmother had conveniently stumbled upon in a totally legitimate night market.
 Avia sustained the sapling indoors and employed the bark for everything from preserving meat to fighting inflammation to adding spice to customers’ bedrooms.
 Its popularity in high-end oils and luxury funerals attracted clients “worthy of the Valerian name.”

 Any Greek freedman could slap bodies back together, Grandmotherlectured time and time again.
 Corvini men and women labored aloof from the rest to preserve the dying art of authentic Italian medicine.
 A portrait of Cato the Elder in a field of cabbages hung over the larario.
-Irena dishonored him and her ancestors by obsessing over innovators like Fabiola, who had opened the first hospitals for average citizens, not just soldiers.
+Irena dishonored him and her ancestors by obsessing over innovators like Fabiola, who had opened the first hospital for average citizens, not just soldiers, and staffed it with Athenian hacks.

 “Medica, cure thyself.”
-Avia explained her self-coined expression: a healer who couldn’t take care of herself – financially or otherwise – would be useless to anyone else.
-Corvinus never passed up an opportunity to remind Irena of that great wisdom, equally frustrated by his sister’s incorrigible habit of giving his products away for free.
+Avia explained her self-coined expression: a healer who couldn’t take care of herself – financially or otherwise – was useless to anyone else.
+“Just because your patients come first doesn’t mean you must come last.
+Never give away so much of yourself that you lose who you are.”
+Corvinus never passed up an opportunity to remind Irena, endlessly frustrated by his sister’s habit of giving his products away for free.

-All suns must set, and as the siblings’ first day in Hispania came to a close, they picked out a promising nook in an empty field, rolled out their blankets, and fell straight to tossing and turning.
+All suns must set.
+On that bittersweet memory, the siblings’ first day in Hispania came to a close.
+They picked out a promising nook in an empty field, rolled out their blankets, and fell straight to tossing and turning.
 Eventually, Irena threw herself from the covers in frustration, hissing at the unfamiliar discomfort of stiff muscles.
 Massaging eucalyptus oil into the small of her back, she took a stroll to work out the kinks.

 “I will, Avia,” she breathed back, imagining what a beautiful world it could be.